Why Behavioral Health CRM Implementations Fail (And What to Do About It)

 3. The Workflow Redesign Never Happened

-A CRM is a tool that reflects your workflow, it doesn't create one.
+A CRM reflects the workflow you already have rather than creating one for you.
 If your admissions process has ambiguous handoffs, unclear ownership, or inconsistent follow-up standards, the CRM will faithfully record that dysfunction in digital form.

 The most common mistake organizations make is implementing a CRM before their operational workflow is clearly defined.
 You end up configuring fields for a process that was already broken, and then wondering why the reports don't tell you anything useful.